A Guide to Contract Manufacturing in Vietnam

 Vietnamese manufacturers range across all three, so be sure to communicate whether you're looking for build-to-print services or design support.

-With Vietnamese suppliers, preparation saves time, builds trust, and ensures a smoother experience.
-Once you’re equipped with documentation and clarity, the next step is understanding the types of contract manufacturers you’ll encounter and which ones are best aligned with your business.
+Once you’re equipped with documentation and clarity, the next step is understanding the types of contract manufacturers available to you and which ones are best aligned with your business goals.

 Types of Contract Manufacturers in Vietnam